simplex-chat/simplex-chat/blog/20220308-simplex-chat-mobile-apps.md

 - sending images and files - image preview will be sent via the servers, so it can be asynchronous, and large files/full resolution images via WebRTC, so both devices will have to be online.

 Please let us know what else you think is important and if you find any bugs.

-## What is SimpleX?

-We are building a new platform for distributed Internet applications where privacy of the messages _and_ the network matter.

-We aim to provide the best possible protection of messages and metadata.
-Today there is no messaging application that works without global user identities, so we believe we provide better metadata privacy than alternatives.
-SimpleX is designed to be truly distributed with no central server, and without any global user identities.
-This allows for high scalability at low cost, and also makes it virtually impossible to snoop on the network graph.

-The first application built on the platform is Simplex Chat, which is available for terminal (command line in Windows/Mac/Linux) and as iOS public beta - with Android app coming in a few weeks.
-The platform can easily support a private social network feed and a multitude of other services, which can be developed by the Simplex team or third party developers.

-SimpleX also allows people to host their own servers to have control of their chat data.
-SimpleX servers are exceptionally lightweight and require a single process with the initial memory footprint of under 20 Mb, which grows as the server adds in-memory queues (even with 10,000 queues it uses less than 50Mb, not accounting for messages).
-It should be considered though that while self-hosting the servers provides more control, it may reduce meta-data privacy, as it is easier to correlate the traffic of servers with small number of messages coming through.

-Further details on platform objectives and technical design are available [in SimpleX platform overview](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md).